top of page

 First cycle juvenile (FCJ ) individuals characterized by a single generation of loosely textured and gray-brown plumage.
 Coverts edged buff.
 Tail feathers noticeably more tapered than FAS individuals.

-FCS - First Cycle Supplemental
+FCX - First Cycle Auxiliary Formative

 FPF - First PreFormative

-FAS - After First Cycle Supplemental
+M-FCF - Minimum First Cycle Formative

 DPB - Definitive PreBasic